 · I use the Mono line for my top water work.
 Not only does it float and not pull the lure down, but it also does not impede the “Walk the Dog” action as much.
 Mono also has some stretch factor, which acts like a shock absorber for the first few critical seconds of an actual hard strike!

-· Press those Barbs on the hooks down… Barbs are placed on hooks to help hold on (a bad word I know) “Live Bait” and can slow down the hook's ability to get into the front end of anything much less something like a Tarpon with a mouth-like cinder block.
+· Press those barbs on the hooks down… Barbs are placed on hooks to help hold on (a bad word, I know) “Live Bait,” and they can slow down the hook's ability to get into the front end of anything, much less like a Tarpon with a mouth-like cinder block.

-· Having the Barbs pressed down will also come in handy when trying to remove said lure hook from your calf, ear, cheek, or worse!
+· Having the barbs pressed down will also come in handy when removing said lure hook from your calf, ear, cheek, or worse!
 Been there, done that… It's not fun, but it's much better without a barb to contend with and that feeling like someone in the movie Braveheart screaming out the word “Freedom” while trying to get it dug back out of you while bleeding like a stuck pig! 😮

 · Learn how to tie a loop knot.
 They allow almost any type of lure to walk, suspend, or have a more natural look and action by being able to swing more freely.
 Brother Blair shows how to tie the same I use below and never had a failure with it (plus).
 You can easily adjust the size of the loop with practice...